library(spdep)

 MajorityLAB 0.17957971 0.025579529 0.20515924

-As a graphical display may be easier to begin with, we’ll use tinyplot and assemble the samples of \rho_{\mathrm{Lag}}, and the total impact samples for the variables: logarithm of pick-up point counts, proportion of dwellings among pick-up points, logarithm of density of pick-up points per unit area, logarithm of real wages, and the categorical variable Labour majority control (compared with base value of no overall control).
+and assemble the samples of \rho_{\mathrm{Lag}}, and the total impact samples for the variables: logarithm of pick-up point counts, proportion of dwellings among pick-up points, logarithm of density of pick-up points per unit area, logarithm of real wages, and the categorical variable Labour majority control (compared with base value of no overall control).

-pre_samp <- attr(imp_SLM_pre_maj_tr, "samples")
+<- attr(imp_SLM_pre_maj_tr, "samples")

-post_samp <- attr(imp_SLM_post_maj_tr, "samples")
+pre_samp <- attr(imp_SLM_post_maj_tr, "samples")

-pre_tot <- imp_SLM_pre_maj_tr$sres$total[, c(1:3, 6, 8)]
+post_samp <- imp_SLM_pre_maj_tr$sres$total[, c(1:3, 6, 8)]

-post_tot <- imp_SLM_post_maj_tr$sres$total[, c(1:3, 6, 8)]
+pre_tot <- imp_SLM_post_maj_tr$sres$total[, c(1:3, 6, 8)]

-tot <- as.data.frame(rbind(pre_tot, post_tot))
+post_tot <- as.data.frame(rbind(pre_tot, post_tot))

-names(tot)[4] <- "log.realWg."
+tot names(tot)[4] <- "log.realWg."

-df <- data.frame(tot, rho=c(pre_samp$samples[,2], post_samp$samples[,2]), CCT=factor(c(rep("pre", times=R), rep("post", times=R)), levels=c("pre", "post")))
+<- data.frame(tot, rho=c(pre_samp$samples[,2], post_samp$samples[,2]), CCT=factor(c(rep("pre", times=R), rep("post", times=R)), levels=c("pre", "post"))) df

 We expect see the total impacts of the logarithm of density of pick-up points per unit area and those of the logarithm of real wages sharpen (move further from zero) as CCT leads to increased efficiency.
 An increase in efficiency might also be associated with moves toward zero of the other three variables.
 In Bivand and Szymanski (2000), we also asserted that \rho_{\mathrm{Lag}} would move towards zero as yardstick competition was replaced by competitive tendering.